tranhungnghiep/AnalyzeKGE/README.md

 **Corresponding paper:**
 If you found this code or our work useful, please cite us.
-- *Hung Nghiep Tran and Atsuhiro Takasu. <a href="https://arxiv.org/abs/1903.11406" target="_blank">Analyzing Knowledge Graph Embedding Methods from a Multi-Embedding Interaction Perspective</a>.
+- *Hung Nghiep Tran and Atsuhiro Takasu.
+[Analyzing Knowledge Graph Embedding Methods from a Multi-Embedding Interaction Perspective](https://arxiv.org/abs/1903.11406).
 In Proceedings of DSI4 at EDBT/ICDT, 2019.*
-- *Hung Nghiep Tran and Atsuhiro Takasu. <a href="https://arxiv.org/abs/2006.16365" target="_blank">Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion</a>.
+- *Hung Nghiep Tran and Atsuhiro Takasu.
+[Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion](https://arxiv.org/abs/2006.16365).
 In Proceedings of the European Conference on Artificial Intelligence (ECAI), 2020.*